cgerold/vagrant-chef-server-client-setup/README.md

 ## Configuration

 The setup is tested with Ubuntu 12.04 64Bit LTS on Mac OS X.
-If you want to change the OS of your local vagrant box you have to edit the following lines in the Vagrantfile:
+If you want to change the OS of your local vagrant boxes you have to edit the following lines in the Vagrantfile:
 ```
 chef_server_config.vm.box = "hashicorp/precise64"
 ```

-There are some preconfigured boxes available at https://vagrantcloud.com/
+There are some preconfigured boxes available at https://vagrantcloud.com/.

 ## Installation